Fabio-Ottaviani-Dev/itemCMS/README.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-### PostgreSQL
-Follow instructions to install the latest version of  PostgreSQL for your platform in the [PostgreSQL download](https://www.postgresql.org/download/)

-### Virtual Enviornment
+### Virtual Environment
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-### On Ubuntu 18.04
+#### Venv on Ubuntu 18.04 LTS
 ```bash
 # https://linuxize.com/post/how-to-create-python-virtual-environments-on-ubuntu-18-04/
 sudo apt install python3-venv